mt5225/weekly/Aug2015/weekone.md

 ## DCV English key days
-discussed in conference room with Donny, Yangchao, Aohan
+discussed in conference room with Donny, Yangchao, Aohan, mark some key days as following：<br>
+[End of Auguest]

 ## Version Strategy

+## Misc
+1. befor get access to corp jira, leverage [tower](http://towner.im) as task tracing platform, add Donny and 田野 to participates.